MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-15-Scrum-Kanban.md

-Average Cycle Time = Average Work In Progress / Average Throughput

-Limiting WIP:

-Stop starting, start finishing
-One of the biggest culprits of lengthening cycle times is multi-tasking.
-Well, we think we’re multitasking but what we’re actually doing is something called task switching — putting one thing aside to work on another and then coming back to the first thing later.

-Implementing a limit to the number of things you will work on at a time can help individuals, teams, or even organizations focus on fewer items at a time, allowing them to deliver the items faster and, usually, with better quality.
-This limit is called a work-in-progress limit, or WIP limit, and is a key component of a Kanban system.

-WIP has one major implicit consequence: it empowers you to say no to work, and pull work.
-It certainly means that you should have a whole different outlook around accepting and fastracking any last minute requests - if you'd like more insight around this, I highly recommend Daniel Vacanti's explanation of how [an expedite request sunk the Titanic](https://vimeo.com/239539858).

-Stop Starting, Start Finishing
 Learning to limit work in process can be challenging, for many reasons: WIP limits force us to have the discipline to say “no” when we’re accustomed to saying “yes.”
 They encourage us to abandon the frantic, chaotic way of working that we’ve come to define as “productivity.”

 They expose our bad habits and hold us accountable to the work of not just ourselves, but our team.
 Our calendars might free up, giving us more time to sit at our desks and do valuable work.
 We might even have slack time.